kailee-p/greek-latin-word-lookup/README.md

 # How to Install

+**NOTE**: This extension is currently awaiting approval on the Chrome Web Store.
+Below are the instructions to install it without downloading it from the Web Store, if you choose to do so.

 1. Click on the green **Code** button on the main repository page.
 2. Choose **Download ZIP**.